sanderengel/gds_exam_project/README.md

 1. **Account & Authorization:** Create a free account at [NASA Earthdata](https://urs.earthdata.nasa.gov/profile).
 You will likely be asked to authorize, which you must do.

 2. **Run Download Script:** Navigate to the root directory of this repository and run the command below.
-Please note that the dataset consists of approximately 1,800 files.
+Please be aware that the dataset consists of 1797 files.
 The total size is around 8GB, and the download will likely take several minutes depending on your connection.

 ```bash
 pixi run download-lightning